• Home

 NextERA could't have put together a fouler proposal if they tried.

-• Its a 30 acre 500kV substation on a 72 acre lot which is a combination of 2 properties, one of which is a Rural Preservation Tract from the Ridgeway Estates Subdivision
+• This is a 30 acre 500kV substation on a 72 acre lot which is a combination of 2 properties, one of which is a Rural Preservation Tract from the Ridgeway Estates Subdivision

-• The comprehensive plan changes in 2023 marked this area for future (2035) light industry development
+• The Frederick County Comprehensive Plan changes in 2023 marked this area for future (2035) light industry development.

 • NextERA stated they choose this site because there were already transmission lines on it and this was the only farmer in the area willing to sell his property to them.